naja-js/naja/docs/1.x/ui-binding.md

 The method searches the given `element` and its children for elements that match the configured selector and attaches the AJAX handler to them.

+?> The manual bind method is available since version 1.6.0.